telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

   However, this is ambiguous when client and server are in different zones.
 Thus, in order to solve this ambiguety, Orion will always assume timezone `Z` when timezone designator is ommited.

-Orion always provides datetime attributes/metadata using the format `YYYY-MM-DDThh:mm:ss.sssZ`.
+Orion always provides datetime attributes/metadata using the format `YYYY-MM-DDThh:mm:ss.ssZ`.
 Note it uses UTC/Zulu timezone (which is the best default option, as clients/receivers may be running in any timezone).
 This may change in the future (see [related issue](https://github.com/telefonicaid/fiware-orion/issues/2663)).